servomekanism/win-internals/pe-backdoor/notes.md

     IMAGE_DIRECTORY_DEBUG element that can be useful. `.debug` section is the only section that is excluded from the hash signature generation of the file[!]
 [5]

+#### Recap
+We have the `MS-DOS` header, the `PE` header that is a structure and contains the `Signature` and two structures: `IMAGE_FILE_HEADER` and the`IMAGE_OPTIONAL_HEADER`.

+Following these two headers and before the actual data within the sections, there is the `Section Table`.

+5. `Section Table`: essentially is a "phone book" containing information about each section in the image.
+The sections are sorted by their `RVA`s.

 [0]: https://upload.wikimedia.org/wikipedia/commons/1/1b/Portable_Executable_32_bit_Structure_in_SVG_fixed.svg
 [1]: https://docs.microsoft.com/en-gb/windows/desktop/api/winnt/ns-winnt-_image_nt_headers (IMAGE_NT_HEADERS)
 [IMAGE_FILE_HEADER]: https://docs.microsoft.com/en-gb/windows/desktop/api/winnt/ns-winnt-_image_file_header